 The TireMinder i10 is used for constantly monitoring tire pressure.
 The electronic sensors replace your usual tire valve caps and relay the tire pressure to a monitor in your vehicle.
 It comes with 4 transmitters, and then we bought an extra pack of 2 so that we have enough for all of our truck and RV tires.
 The sensors provide constant tire monitoring to a colorful display.
 The display can show 10 tires at once, or if you are towing an extra vehicle you can display up to 20 tires and it will swap between the front and rear vehicles.
 One nice feature is that the display is always on, so you can always keep an eye on your tire pressure.

 The TireMinder i10 has a Rhino signal booster that makes for an extra strong connection between the display monitor and tire sensors.
 They say that the system is accurate to +/- 1 psi from 0-199 pis and works up to 100 feet.
-Every time we move (which is every 1-2 weeks), Josh will check tire pressures himself.
-So far, the TireMinder has been accurate!
+This makes it a great option for bigger rigs like Class A motorhomes and large fifth wheels and travel trailers.
+Every time we move (which is every 1-2 weeks), Josh will check tire pressures himself and so far, the TireMinder has been accurate!

 The TireMinder was super easy to install, Josh said the hardest part was deciding where to mount the monitor.
-Having the TireMinder has been a great peace of mind for us.
+Having a real-time tire monitoring system has been a great peace of mind for us.
 There is already so much stress towing an RV, especially when you’re a full-timer and it’s your whole house that you’re towing.
 With this system, you can catch a tire pressure issue early before it turns into a flat or blows out.
 Without something like this, you only know the tire pressure when you are parked and checking it.
 With the TireMinder, we always know our tire pressure, even while we are moving and can monitor for any concerning changes.
+This has become one of our favorite RV safety accessories.

-We have loved having this dashcam so far!
-Luckily, we haven’t had any accidents or break-ins where we really needed it.
+Next, let’s look at what could be the best dash cam for RVers.
+We have loved having our Vantrue dashcam so far!
+Luckily, we haven’t had any accidents or break-ins where we really needed it, but it’s quickly become one of our favorite RV tech accessories.
 We’ve had a lot of fun using it, though, to capture videos of unique and interesting things we see while driving.
 We also use it for filming our campground drive-through videos and it’s much easier than setting up a GoPro.
 The front lens can rotate up 55 degrees, so you have a lot of flexibility with capturing different angles.

 The video quality on the Vantrue dash cam is super nice, and I can usually pull pretty decent still photos from the video too.
-The Vantrue dash cam includes a front facing camera, interior camera, and rear facing camera.
+The Vantrue dash cam is a 3-channel dash cam for RVing that includes a front facing camera, interior camera, and rear facing camera.
 The front lens takes video in 1944p and the cabin & rear cameras shoot 1080p- all 3 shoot at 30 frames per second.
-It does a really great job at night too.
+The wide-angle dash cam coverage ensures you’re capturing everything around your vehicle.
+It does a really great job at night too and we’ve been happy with its low-light performance, especially for night driving.
 The front camera uses STARVIS image sensors to auto balance light and dark, and we’ve tested it and thought the night time footage was pretty good.
 The interior camera uses infrared LED lights for night time, and again it’s great quality footage.

+One of the biggest reasons we chose this Vantrue dash cam for RVing is the G-sensor crash detection feature.
+Having a dash cam with parking mode is great for peace of mind while towing.
+It automatically locks video clips when it detects a bump or collision.
 We’re pretty confident in the crash detection feature working if we ever get into an accident, since it goes off pretty easily when going over potholes and railroad tracks.
-Sometimes it seems maybe a little too sensitive, since it makes it annoying to find footage we actually want.
+Sometimes it seems maybe a little too sensitive, since it makes it annoying to find footage we actually want, but it gives us peace of mind knowing it would protect important footage in the event of an accident.
 We might be able to adjust that, but think it’s probably worth leaving to be safe rather than sorry.

 The Vantrue comes with a wireless controller and has voice control.
 We use the wireless control whenever we see something cool to save the footage.
 If we hit the button, it’ll save the last 2 minutes before hitting it and the next minute.
 You can also connect it to an app on your phone through the built in wi-fi to live view the footage, configure settings, download video, and share right from your phone- but we haven’t gotten around to testing that out yet since I get too carsick looking at my phone.
-The camera also has GPS to record your driving info, so each video has the location it was taken.
+The camera also has built-in GPS which logs your location and speed, having an RV dash cam with GPS is essential to have all the info you might need in the case of a crash or other traffic incident.

-When you’re parked, the Vantrue will go into buffer detection mode.
+When you’re parked, the Vantrue will go into its parking mode, which they call buffer detection mode.
 It detects movement near the vehicle and then automatically records 15 seconds before and 30 seconds after the movement.
 While going through footage, we’ve found a few where one of us walked near the truck while it was parked and the camera went off- so it looks like it works well!
+This is a great feature for RV boondocking or parking lot camping where you might be unsure about leaving your rig in the open.
+Having a dash cam with parking mode is super important for full-time RVing.

 We also added a 40mm polarizer filter to our Vantrue dash cam.
 This filter helps to reduce reflections- because the camera is filming through a window, without it reflections from the dashboard can be really bad.
 Even with the filter, though, we try to remember not to keep anything on the dashboard because it can reflect and show up on video.

 A few years ago I got Josh a BOSCAM K7 backup camera for the RV when we were just doing weekend trips.
 It made backing up into campsites a breeze, and was nice while towing.
 But using it while towing and backing up wasn’t quite the same angle, so when we went full-time Josh switched to the Rohent cameras so he can have multiple cameras on one monitor.
+Having an RV camera system with monitor and multiple cameras has been a complete game changer.
 Now we have three cameras set up- one for backing up, one for while towing, and one pointed at the hitch.
 The display monitor in the truck is 7 inches and can show up to 4 cameras at once- so I guess we need another camera!

 The Rohent backup cameras shoot in 1080p and we’ve been very happy with the image quality.
 The specced out signal range is up to 984 feet in open areas and 320 feet within vehicles.
+This makes it a great option if you’re looking for a backup camera for RVs of any size.
 When we got our first backup camera for the RV, we did a lot of research to make sure it would have a strong enough signal to be on the back of our travel trailer.
 Both our previous BOSCAM camera and the Rohent cameras have had very strong signal and worked great for this.
 Every once in a while we lost signal temporarily, but it has never been for a long time.

 OQTIQ Car Phone Holder